About the Motorsport Rescue Units

 SMMC Rescue Units attend many forms of four-wheeled motorsport events, generally in Scotland and the north of England – but we have travelled as far as the Channel Islands, Brands Hatch, Silverstone, and to Ireland for the Circuit of Ireland Rally, and Wales for the British round of the World Rally Championship.

-The crew of the SMMC Rescue Units are unpaid volunteers like all marshals.
-All hold a Motorsport UK rescue licence, meaning they will have undertaken training in both medical and extrication disciplines and passed a practical assessment, monitored by an Motorsport UK rescue instructor or assessor.
+The crews of the SMMC Rescue Units are unpaid volunteers like all marshals.
+All hold a Motorsport UK rescue licence, meaning they will have undertaken training in both medical and extrication disciplines and passed a practical assessment, monitored by a Motorsport UK rescue instructor or assessor.
 Fully licensed rescue crew members are re-assessed every three years in order to maintain their rescue licence.
 The SMMC places great importance on training and medical, equipment and extrication training sessions are held regularly.

 How to get involved